BJCaasenbrood/SorotokiCode/index.md

 [1] B. Caasenbrood, A. Pogromsky, and H. Nijmeijer, *A Computational Design Framework for Pressure-driven Soft Robots through Nonlinear Topology Optimization*, RoboSoft 2019 - 2019 IEEE International Conference on Soft Robotics, 2020.

-[2] B. Caasenbrood, A. Y. Pogromsky, and H. Nijmeijer, *Dynamic modeling of hyper-elastic soft robots using spatial curves,* IFAC World Congress, 2020.
+[2] B. Caasenbrood, A. Pogromsky, and H. Nijmeijer, *Dynamic modeling of hyper-elastic soft robots using spatial curves,* IFAC World Congress, 2020.

 [2] C. Talischi, G. H. Paulino, A. Pereira, and I. F. M. Menezes, “PolyMesher: A general-purpose mesh generator for polygonal elements written in Matlab,” Struct.
 Multidiscip.
 Optim., vol. 45, no. 3, pp. 309–328, 2012.